Child Support Modifications Lawyer in Fort Lauderdale

 Why An Attorney Is Important When Modifying Support

-In order to start an action for modification of child support, you need an experienced attorney to file a Supplemental Petition for Modification.
+In order to start an action for modification of child support, you need an experienced child support modifications attorney in Fort Lauderdale to file a Supplemental Petition for Modification.
 This is not something that happens automatically and if it is done incorrectly, you may be placed in a position where you end up paying the other side’s attorney fees.

 At The Law Office of Gustavo E. Frances, P.A., I routinely file petitions like this and am familiar with the local rules and requirements that must be met before a modification can be granted.
 If you are familiar with the other parent’s income and all of the child’s monthly expenses, I can give you an estimated monthly payment during the free initial consultation.

 Child support modifications can be done both in an upward manner and in a downward manner.
 If the other parent starts to receive new income or receives a large promotion or raise, then you need an experienced Fort Lauderdale child support modifications attorney to prove that there has been an upward change in his or her income in order to have the Child Support Guidelines recalculated to ensure that the fair amount of child support is being paid.

 One of the main reasons that the amount of child support can change is a change in the amount of time-sharing.
 Child support directly relates to the amount of time spent with a child.
 The more time you spend with a child the less you pay child support.

 If one parent is not exercising the time-sharing that he or she has been given by the court, then you may be entitled to get additional support to make up for the time he or she does not use.